hmake98/nestjs-mcp/README.md

 When integrating MCP into a server application with a global prefix (e.g., `/v1`), you may want MCP endpoints at the root level (`/mcp`) instead of under the prefix (`/v1/mcp`).
 The `rootPath` option combined with NestJS's `exclude` configuration makes this possible.

-**Important Authentication Behavior:**
+**🔑 Important Authentication Behavior:**

-- **Playground is always public**: The `/mcp/playground` endpoint is automatically marked as public and will bypass authentication
-- **Other MCP endpoints adapt to your app's auth**: If you have application-level auth guards, they will automatically apply to `/mcp` and `/mcp/batch` endpoints
-- **No auth by default**: If your application doesn't have global auth configured, MCP endpoints will be public by default
+All MCP endpoints are **automatically marked as public** by default to ensure seamless integration:

+- **All MCP endpoints are public by default**: `POST /mcp`, `POST /mcp/batch`, and `GET /mcp/playground` all bypass application authentication
+- **Seamless integration**: MCP endpoints work out-of-the-box without requiring authentication configuration
+- **Customizable**: Use the `publicMetadataKey` option to integrate with your app's existing public route system
+- **Flexible security**: You can still add MCP-specific guards using `@UseMCPGuards()` decorator for per-tool/resource authentication

+**Why are MCP endpoints public?**

+MCP is designed as a protocol layer for AI model communication.
+Making endpoints public by default allows:
+- ✅ Zero-configuration integration with Claude Desktop and other MCP clients
+- ✅ Easy testing and development with the built-in playground
+- ✅ Flexibility to add custom authentication per-tool/resource as needed
+- ✅ Standard MCP protocol behavior across implementations

 **Example: MCP endpoints at root with global auth guard**